How to get a role on a board

 “The average pay for a board member of a UK Plc is £70,000.
 Boards are now actively recruiting more women and people from diverse backgrounds.” – Spencer Stuart

-In the past, boards typically recruited directors from the C-suites of other firms, which is no longer happening as much.
+In the past, boards typically recruited directors from the C-suites of other firms, which no longer happens as much.